-Notice the use of the If object, which represents conditional statements (which have the same sense as in Verilog or VHDL).
+- we are inheriting from the Module class.
+This is the preferred way of creating a component in Migen, rather than instantiating Module directly and externally using its special properties as we did before.
+In a more complex design, a module can integrate other modules by using the submodules special property. - another way to create multi-bit signals is to use the max parameter of the constructor, which specifies the exclusive upper bound that the value of the signal can reach.
+There is a similar min parameter.
+Both min and/or max can be negative, in which case Migen will use two's complement arithemetic to represent negative values. - we use the If object, which represents conditional statements (which have the same sense as in Verilog or VHDL).
 Another Python syntax trick is used here for Else, which is actually a method of the If object that modifies the latter when called and inserts the statement list for the "false" part of the conditional.